camerondavison/camerondavison.com/_posts/2020-07-10-utrakr-intro-self.md

 ## Introduction
 I thought that it would be a good idea to start a series on writing a production quality app from beginning to end.
-I am an engineer at [Digital Pharmacist](https://www.digitalpharmacist.com/) and I am passionate about writing production software system using the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) "Make each program do one thing well" that you can compose into a larger software system to build a business.
+I am an engineer at [Digital Pharmacist](https://www.digitalpharmacist.com/) and I am passionate about writing production software systems using the [unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) "Make each program do one thing well" that you can compose into a larger software system to build a business.
 This philosophy also tends to lead to a service oriented architecture and solving lots of distributed system problems.
 I like "distributed systems" and think that running all the software at a company is the largest distributed system there is.
 This puts me into leadership positions deploying code,